D Phrygian scale for guitar.

 The tones in these chords correspond to the tones of the D Phrygian scale, with some possible ones excluded.

 Related to this scale is the D Phrygian Dominant Mode.
-It is identical to the D Phrygian except for a major instead of a minor third.
+It is identical with the D Phrygian except for a major instead of a minor third.
 It can be displayed as follows:

 The D Phrygian Dominant contains the same notes as the G Harmonic Minor Scale, but starts on another note.